Anne of Denmark, Queen of Scots, Queen of England

 James and Anne had seven children and at least three miscarriages.
 Only three of their children survived childhood:

 On March 24, 1603, Queen Elizabeth I of England died and James became King James I of England.
 Since none of the children of King Henry VIII had children, James was the senior heir of King Henry VII through his eldest daughter Margaret Tudor.
 (King Henry VII → Margaret Tudor married King James IV of Scotland → King James V of Scotland → Mary, Queen of Scots → King James VI of Scotland).
-Anne was pregnant when Queen Elizabeth died, so James set out for England without her.
+Anne was pregnant when Queen Elizabeth I died, so James left for England without her.
 Anne miscarried the child in May 1603 and joined James in England when she had recovered.
 James and Anne were crowned King and Queen of England at Westminster Abbey on July 25, 1603.
 Religion provided another conflict.
 Although Anne was raised a Lutheran, she refused to take Communion during the Church of England coronation at Westminster Abbey.
 There were suspicions that Anne secretly converted to Roman Catholicism which put James in an awkward situation as King of England.

 In 1616, the Queen’s House, designed by the famed architect Inigo Jones, was commissioned for Anne at Greenwich, London, but work on the house stopped in April 1618 when Anne became quite ill.
 Work did not restart again until 1629 when the house was given to Henrietta Maria of France by her husband King Charles I, and the house was completed in 1635.

 By 1617, Anne’s condition became debilitating.
 James visited Anne only three times during her last years, but her surviving son Charles was often with her and was at her bedside when Anne died at the age of 44 from dropsy (edema) at Hampton Court Palace on March 2, 1619.
-Also with Anne at her deathbed was her personal maid Anna Roos who came with Anne from Denmark in 1590.
+Also with Anne at her deathbed was her maid Anna Roos who came with Anne from Denmark in 1590.
 On May 13, 1619, Anne was buried at Westminster Abbey in a vault beneath the monument to the Dukes of Buckingham in the Henry VII Chapel.
 Her grave is marked by the inscription on the floor: “ANNE OF DENMARK QUEEN OF KING JAMES 1st 1619.”
 It had taken James twelve weeks to raise the money for proper funeral rites of his wife.
 James survived his wife by six years, dying on March 27, 1625, and was succeeded by his son King Charles I who was beheaded during the English Civil War.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.